balajeetm/json-mystique/README.md

 There are three variants of JsonMystique
 * 0.x.x - Where all the processing of JsonMystique is sequential
 * 1.x.x - JsonMystique parallely processes various parts of the input Json
-* 2.x.x - Speing Boot compliant Json Mystique with starters and auto configuration
+* 2.x.x - Spring Boot compliant Json Mystique with starters and auto configuration

+#### NOTE
+2.x.x is the only supported version currently.
+The other versions (0.x.x and 1.x.x) have been deprecated.
+It is highly recommended and suggested, to only use the 2.x.x versions of Mystique.
+Please raise issues, for support on earlier versions.

 ### Maven Dependency Snippet
 The maven dependency snippet is as below